YeQing17-2026/OmniAgent/README.md

 </p>

 # OmniAgent
-An agent whose intelligence evolves with every interaction, and whose safety hardens dynamically.
+An agent capable of self-evolving and dynamically hardening security

 <p align="center">
   <a href="https://yeqing17-2026.github.io/OmniAgent/">Website</a>&nbsp; • &nbsp;